-When setting up the screening process, recruiters have the option to provide candidates with as many retries to any specific question as they wish, depending on the nature and difficulty of the question.
-To ensure this part of the process is fair for the candidate, there are a number of factors a recruiter should consider.
-Primarily, the level of position is significant as that will typically determine the level of difficulty of the question and position.
-Interview question responses for an executive position, for example, will likely require more thought and structure, whereas a response for an entry level position will be less complex.
-Also, for entry-level positions, providing fewer attempts to re-answer a question will lessen the possibility of a candidate fabricating a response, as there is no opportunity to do so.
+When setting up a job position in the software, recruiters can allow candidates as many retries to record a specific question as they wish, depending on the nature of the question.
+To ensure this part of the process is fair, there are a number of factors a recruiter should consider.
+Primarily, the level of position is significant as that will typically determine the level of difficulty of the question.
+Interview question responses for an executive position, for example, will require more thought and structure, whereas a response for an entry level position will be less complex.
+Also, for entry-level positions, providing fewer attempts to re-answer a question will lessen the possibility of a candidate fabricating a response.
 When recruiting firms are using a video interview system, it’s best to provide multiple tries so you have a great selection to present to the business you are working with.

 VidCruiter’s video interview software gives recruiters the option to provide their candidates with preparation time between when the question is provided and when the response recording begins.
 This is a feature that can be used strategically to get the most out of the process and evaluate your candidates efficiently.
 In most cases, it’s best to provide candidates with more preparation time for questions that require a long and complex response, as well as those that are simple and straightforward.
-Less preparation time, however, should be given to candidates for the critical questions where the information determines whether they continue on in the process, as to ensure the response is candid and genuine.
+Less preparation time, however, should be given to candidates for the critical questions where the information determines whether they continue on, as to ensure the response is candid and genuine.

 Help your candidates prepare for their pre-recorded interviews by setting up mock questions and equipment testing just before the questions are asked, allowing them to get a feel for user interface and the process.
 With this, they can become more comfortable with how long they have to answer a question, whether they need to make adjustments to their camera, mic or surroundings, and how the overall software works.
 Allowing for mock questions will provide you as a recruiter with a higher quality level of responses, so you have a clearer picture of each candidate and can make decisions based on that information.